mondo-mob/mondokit/packages/gcp-firestore-backups/README.md

-# MONDOKIT GCP FIRESTORE BACKUPS
+# MondoKit GCP Firestore Backups

 Module to perform scheduled Firestore exports in your app.